McLaren: 1966–1968: Early beginnings

-The McLaren M7A of 1968 gave McLaren their first Formula One wins.
-It is driven here by Bruce McLaren at the Nürburgring in 1969.

-Bruce McLaren made the team's Grand Prix debut at the 1966 Monaco race (of the current Formula One teams, only Ferrari is older (Note: Current team Mercedes first competed in –, but did not race again until .)).
+Bruce McLaren made the team's Grand Prix debut at the 1966 Monaco Grand Prix (of the current Formula One teams, only Ferrari is older).
+(Note: Current team Mercedes first competed in –, but did not race again until .)
 His race ended after nine laps due to a terminal oil leak.
 The car was the M2B designed by Robin Herd, but the programme was hampered by a poor choice of engines: a 3.0-litre version of Ford's Indianapolis 500 engine and a Serenissima V8 were used, the latter scoring the team's first point in Britain, but both were underpowered and unreliable.
-For Bruce decided to use a British Racing Motors (BRM) V12 engine, but due to delays with the engine, was forced initially to use a modified Formula Two car called the M4B powered by a 2.1-litre BRM V8, later building a similar but slightly larger car called the M5A for the V12.
+For Bruce decided to use a British Racing Motors (BRM) V12 engine, but due to delays with the engine, was forced initially to use a modified Formula Two car called the M4B powered by a 2.0-litre BRM V8, later building a similar but slightly larger car called the M5A for the V12.
 Neither car brought great success, the best result being a fourth at Monaco.